kaubri/innovate-atl/README.md

 OPENAI_API_KEY = 'YOUR_KEY_HERE'
 ```

-Then, you can run the application locally:
+Then, you can run the application locally, making sure to specify your New Relic license key:
 ```
 docker build --build-arg NEW_RELIC_LICENSE_KEY='YOUR_LICENSE_KEY' -t citypulse-app .